shivanishingne/WTP/README.md

 # WTP
+Developed during Winter Training Program.
-company mailer application, using which we can send, receive and delete emails.
+A Company mailer application, using which we can send, receive and delete emails.